- Length 2 year full-time

 Applicants must present a Bachelor degree or international equivalent

-- with at least 8 courses in a cognate discipline with a grade point average of at least 5.0/7.0 in these courses.
+- with at least 8 courses in a cognate discipline, which must also have a minimum GPA of 5.0/7.0.

 Prior to enrolment in this ANU program, all students who gain entry will have their Bachelor degree reassessed, to confirm minimum requirements were met.